oracle/python-oracledb/doc/src/user_guide/appendix_c.rst

   password is now supported in the same way as :func:`oracledb.connect()`.
 For example ``dsn="un/pw@cs"`` can be used.

+- New keyword arguments can be passed to :func:`~oracledb.create_pool()`.
+For example you can pass the hostname, port and servicename as separate parameters instead of using an Easy Connect connection string.
+In python-oracledb Thin mode, some of the new arguments replace ``sqlnet.ora`` settings.

 - The default mode is :data:`~oracledb.POOL_GETMODE_WAIT` instead of :data:`~oracledb.POOL_GETMODE_NOWAIT`.
 If the mode :data:`~oracledb.POOL_GETMODE_NOWAIT` is truly desired, modify any pool